 Calculating Pain and Suffering

 Now that you know the different types of pain and suffering and how they are classified, it is important to also know how to calculate pain and suffering.
-Because pain and suffering affects people differently, it can be difficult to assign values to damages.
-While it can be tricky to determine exactly how much pain and suffering is involved in your case, there are general guidelines that may help.
+Because people are affected differently, it can be difficult to assign values to damages.
+While it can be tricky to exactly determine the damages involved in your case, there are general guidelines that may help.
 The most important part of calculating damages is examining supporting documentation such as police reports, medical records, and photos of the injured person’s injuries.

 When determining pain and suffering, a judge or jury will often base their decision about fair compensation on the particular circumstances of the case and what they have learned about how the injury has impacted the particular victim’s life.